icx-id/icx-blog/src/content/about.md

 banner: /img/about-banner.png
 ourStories:
   - year: 2020
-    description: Indonesia Crowdfunding Exchange formerly known as LandX is a securities crowdfunding platform that connects founders and investors.
+    description: Indonesia Crowdfunding Exchange formerly known as ICX is a securities crowdfunding platform that connects founders and investors.
   - year: 2021
-    description: Indonesia Crowdfunding Exchange formerly known as LandX is a securities crowdfunding platform that connects founders and investors.
+    description: Indonesia Crowdfunding Exchange formerly known as ICX is a securities crowdfunding platform that connects founders and investors.
 ---